eclipse-hono/hono/site/content/component/http-adapter.md

 +++
-title = "REST Adapter"
+title = "HTTP Adapter"
 weight = 350
 +++

-The REST protocol adapter exposes a RESTful API for Eclipse Hono&trade;'s Telemetry and Event endpoints.
+The HTTP protocol adapter exposes a HTTP based API for Eclipse Hono&trade;'s Telemetry and Event endpoints.
 <!--more-->

 The adapter is implemented as a Spring Boot application.
 It can be run either directly from the command line or by means of starting the corresponding Docker image created from it.

 ## Service Configuration

-The following table provides an overview of the configuration variables and corresponding command line options for configuring the REST adapter.
+The following table provides an overview of the configuration variables and corresponding command line options for configuring the HTTP adapter.

 | Environment Variable<br>Command Line Option | Mandatory | Default | Description |
 | :------------------------------------------ | :-------: | :------ | :---------- |